 In response to the Kumamoto Farthquake that occurred in April 2016, we performed on-site checks of three quake-hit bridges on the day following the main quake as per requests from public organizations, and began restoration of two of them on the same day.
-We will continue to contribute to the early recovery of disaster-affected areas by using our technology and
+We will continue to contribute to the early recovery of disaster-affected areas by using our technology and network with partners.

-Higashibaru Bridge (Kumamoto Prefecture) emergency restorat underway (left) and after aseismic reinforcement (right
+Higashibaru Bridge (Kumamoto Prefecture) emergency restorat underway (left) and after aseismic reinforcement (right nce Report